Greenhouse gas emissions, other gasses, dissolved greenhouse gasses and other impactful dissolved emissions.

 Odour and noxious gasses from Hydrogen Sulphide and Organic Sulphides called Mercaptans

-Strong odours and toxic gasses from wastewater treatment processes are not only serious health hazards, but may also lead to nuisance complaints from local communities.
+Strong odours and toxic gases from wastewater treatment processes are not only serious health hazards, but may also lead to nuisance complaints from local communities.
+Hydrogen sulphide is formed through the reduction of the sulphate, but the strong smells are from reaction products of the SH2 to form various mercaptan reaction products.

-Food and therefore sewage contain significant levels of sulphate, the sources of oxygen for sulphate reducing bacteria in and around anaerobic processes and sludge tanks.
-The bacteria reduce the sulphur forming hydrogen sulfide, SH2 , a potent nucleophile that can attack other substances in the sludge through nucleophilic substitution.
+Food and, therefore, sewage contain significant levels of sulphate, which serve as a sulphate-oxygen bond source for sulphate-reducing bacteria in and around anaerobic processes and sludge tanks.
+The bacteria reduce sulphur, forming hydrogen sulphide (H2S), a potent nucleophile that can attack other organic compounds in the sludge via nucleophilic substitution.

-To form the organic mercaptans that are the source of the foul smells from wastewater processes and sludges, the nucleophilic substitution takes place with organic molecules such as volatile fatty acids (VFAs), alcohols and alkanes.
+To form the organic mercaptans that cause foul odours in wastewater processes and sludge, nucleophilic substitution occurs with organic molecules such as volatile fatty acids (VFAs), alcohols, and alkanes.
 Molecules like propionate, oxaloacetate and butyrate are very common metabolites present in the AD and AS process.

-Commonly known mercaptans that are found in foods like garlic and onions, are known for their strong smell and pungent taste.
+Common mercaptans found in foods such as garlic and onions are known for their strong odour and pungent taste.
 These mercaptans are regularly formed in sludges that become anaerobic and reductive.